 Lessors are obligated to provide a safe living environment and if accidents or injuries occur as a result of faulty construction or installation, renters may seek a liability claim in physical and psychological damages, especially if it has caused a loss of income and even distress.

 When filing a claim, do note that there may be time limits depending on the area.
-Generally, an individual can file up to three years after the accident happened, and even longer for people with disabilities.
+Generally, an individual can file up to three years after the accident happened, and even longer for people with disabilities, unless assisted with the help of a support coordinator.
 Hence, lessors should secure insurance for the property to have a certain level of protection.
 If the mishap happened due to negligence of the renter, however, claiming may not be possible.

 Both parties play a role in this one.
 The landlord should ensure that the residence is amply fitted with proper plumbing.
 The tenant has to make sure that drains do not become clogged.
 Proper waste disposal is key to prevent this problem.